 I-4 Beyond the Ultimate extends about 20 miles beyond the eastern end of I-4 Ultimate, stretching from east of S.R.
 434 in Seminole County to just east of S.R.
 472 in Volusia County.
 On the western end, the project will run about 20 miles from west of Kirkman Road in Orange County through part of Osceola County to just west of the U.S. 27 interchange in Polk County.
 I-4 Beyond the Ultimate construction projects will match the look of I-4 Ultimate and will appear nearly seamless to motorists.
 But the improvements will move forward in smaller increments.
 In other words, construction will focus on a few miles at a time, rather than 20 or more miles at once.

 The construction of an additional lane on eastbound Interstate 4 (I-4) from the end of the I-4 Ultimate project (east of State Road 434) to west of Lake Mary Boulevard and the reconstruction of the E.E.
-Williamson bridge over I-4 are expected to begin in the summer of 2019.
+Williamson bridge over I-4 began in the summer of 2019.
 This project also includes the milling and resurfacing of eastbound I-4 travel lanes from the end of the I-4 Ultimate project to Lake Mary Boulevard.

 The overall goal of the study is to develop a viable roadway concept that satisfies the project purpose and need while, at the same time, minimizing social, economic and environmental impacts.
 It also incorporates community input.
 The study also will insure the project receives approval from the Federal Highway Administration (FHWA), FDOT and agency partners.
 The results of the study will help determine the type, location and design configuration of the I-4 Beyond the Ultimate project.